meliao/osdc_support/griffin.rst

 EXAMPLE: Moving Files To VMs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Here's an example script of how you could 'multihop' directly to a VM.
+Here's an example of how you could use 'multihop' to directly get to a VM.
 In order to take advantage of the multihop technique, below are some sample lines you could add to a 'config' file in your .ssh dir.
 On OSX this file is located or can be created in ``~/.ssh/config``.